aliyun/terraform-provider-alicloud/website/docs/r/nas_fileset.html.markdown

 ---
-subcategory: "Apsara File Storage (NAS)"
+subcategory: "File Storage (NAS)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_nas_fileset"
 sidebar_current: "docs-alicloud-resource-nas-fileset"
 description: |-
-  Provides a Alicloud Apsara File Storage (NAS) Fileset resource.
+  Provides a Alicloud File Storage (NAS) Fileset resource.
 ---

 # alicloud\_nas\_fileset

-Provides a Apsara File Storage (NAS) Fileset resource.
+Provides a File Storage (NAS) Fileset resource.

-For information about Apsara File Storage (NAS) Fileset and how to use it, see [What is Fileset](https://www.alibabacloud.com/help/en/doc-detail/27530.html).
+For information about File Storage (NAS) Fileset and how to use it, see [What is Fileset](https://www.alibabacloud.com/help/en/doc-detail/27530.html).

 -> **NOTE:** Available in v1.153.0+.